BestTimesToVisit.com Logo

 money

-Negotiating prices is common in souks (markets) and with smaller taxi drivers.
-Don't be afraid to haggle respectfully, starting at about half the initial price.
-It's part of the cultural experience, and you can often get a much better deal.
-Using smaller bills can also help you negotiate better prices.
+Negotiating prices is common in Tunis's souks (markets).
+Don't be afraid to haggle respectfully, starting at about half the asking price for most items.
+It's part of the experience, and you'll often get a better deal than the initial price.

 transport